Houdini (software): Features

 Houdini is an open environment and supports a variety of scripting APIs.
 Python is increasingly the scripting language of choice for the package, and is intended to substitute its original C Shell-like scripting language, HScript.
 However, any major scripting languages which support socket communication can interface with Houdini.

 Tools

 Operators

 Houdini's procedural nature is found in its operators.
 Digital assets are generally constructed by connecting sequences of operators (or OPs).
 This proceduralism has several advantages: it allows users to construct highly detailed geometric or organic objects in comparatively very few steps; it enables and encourages non-linear development; and new operators can be created in terms of existing operators, a flexible alternative to non-procedural scripting often relied on in other packages for customisation.
 Houdini uses this procedural generation in production of textures, shaders, particles, "channel data" (data used to drive animation), rendering and compositing.

+Operator Categories

 Houdini's operator-based structure is divided into several main groups: